szczyglis-dev/py-gpt/README.md

 - `attachments.json` - stores the list of current attachments.
 - `config.json` - stores the main configuration settings.
 - `models.json` - stores models configurations.
+- `cache` - a directory for audio cache.
 - `capture` - a directory for captured images from camera and screenshots
 - `css` - a directory for CSS stylesheets (user override)
 - `history` - a directory for context history in `.txt` format.